zachwill/hn/README.md

 ### Type

-The `T` flag allows filtering by specific types of items (comment, submission, etc).
+The `T` flag allows filtering by specific types of items (comment or submission).

 ```
 hn zachwill -T comment